Please ensure Javascript is enabled for purposes of accessibility The Antrim Gypsum Project Skip to main content

 Mining Method

-The proposed Antrim project will use Surface Miner Machines to mine the gypsum.
-The Surface Miners will cut the gypsum in thin horizontal lifts, reducing the need for traditional drilling and blasting operations.
-The ultimate pit will be divided into six phases (or pushbacks) and advance from north to south.
+The Antrim Project will use Surface Miner Machines to mine the gypsum in thin horizontal cuts, reducing the need for traditional drilling and blasting operations.
+Pit development and mining will begin at the north end and advance south through six phases (or pushbacks).

 Operations Activities